-Man, 67, killed in raging fire at Trump Tower in New York
+Trump once fought measure requiring sprinklers in buildings

 - Hannity vows to bash Kimmel until he apologizes to 1st lady

-Officials said four firefighters also suffered minor injuries.
-An investigation is ongoing.
+But in recent years, Brassner had financial problems and went through bankruptcy proceedings.
+According to documents, his family stopped helping him pursue buying and selling art at the end of 2014, and in the last few years he was “plagued with debilitating medical problems” that made it “difficult for him to function.”

+New York Fire Commissioner Daniel Nigro said the apartment was “virtually entirely on fire” when firefighters arrived.

-Shortly after news of the fire broke, Trump, who was in Washington, tweeted: “Fire at Trump Tower is out.
+Trump, who was in Washington, sent out a tweet before the fatality was reported: “Fire at Trump Tower is out.
 Very confined (well built building).
 Firemen (and women) did a great job.
 THANK YOU!”

-Asked if that assessment was accurate, Nigro said, “It’s a well-built building.
-The upper floors, the residence floors, are not sprinklered.”

-Fire sprinklers were not required in New York City high-rises when Trump Tower was completed in 1983.
-Subsequent updates to the building code required commercial skyscrapers to install the sprinklers retroactively, but owners of older residential high-rises are not required to install sprinklers unless the building undergoes major renovations.

-Some fire-safety advocates pushed for a requirement that older apartment buildings be retrofitted with sprinklers when New York City passed a law requiring them in new residential highrises in 1999, but officials in the administration of then-mayor Rudy Giuliani said that would be too expensive.

-Nigro noted that no member of the Trump family was in the 664-foot tower Saturday.
+No member of the Trump family was in the 664-foot tower on Saturday.

 Trump’s family has an apartment on the top floors of the 58-story building, but he has spent little time in New York since taking office.
 The headquarters of the Trump Organization is on the 26th floor.